 Options for dealing with legacy authentication

-Once you’re certain that users have an alternate – more modern – ways to deal with legacy auth no longer being available, you can directly block it with Azure AD’s Conditional Access:
+Once you’re confident that users have alternate – more modern – ways to deal with legacy auth no longer being available, you can directly block it with Azure AD’s Conditional Access:

-However, please note that Azure AD Conditional Access requires an Azure AD Premium P1 license for each user.
-A blanket block is most easily achieved with this feature, and you can do exclusions as needed later on.
+However, please note that Azure AD Conditional Access requires each user's Azure AD Premium P1 license.
+A blanket block is most easily achieved with this feature; you can do exclusions as needed later on.

-Another way is to indirectly block legacy auth by starting to require MFA (and thus, more modern authentication requests) through each service – perhaps by utilizing Conditional Access also.
+Another way is to indirectly block legacy auth by requiring MFA (and thus, more modern authentication requests) through each service – perhaps by utilizing Conditional Access.

-More time and effort goes to figuring out who is still using legacy auth and how to support users for more modern authentication models than just blocking these requests.
+More time and effort go into figuring out who is still using legacy auth and how to support users for more modern authentication models than just blocking these requests.
 There are a lot of other aspects to consider, such as SharePoint Online, so I’ve gathered additional resources here for your convenience:

 - Using Conditional Access in report-only mode

 - Modern auth with Office client apps

 - Ensure modern auth is enabled (for any Azure AD tenants provisioned since August 1, 2017, it is enabled by default)